 20. Sea Buckthorn

-Sea buckthorn is a hardy, deciduous shrub notable for its silvery foliage, bright orange berries, and—true to this list—its spiny branches.
-These sharp thorns serve as a natural deterrent, making the shrub useful in barrier plantings or wildlife hedges.
+Sea buckthorn is a hardy, deciduous shrub with silvery foliage, bright orange berries, and spiny branches.
+These sharp thorns serve as a natural deterrent, making the shrub useful in live fences or wildlife hedges.
 Native to Europe and Asia, sea buckthorn thrives in poor, sandy soils and tolerates salt spray, which makes it an excellent choice for coastal or erosion-prone landscapes.

 Leave a Comment